cmeadowstech/cmeadowstech/README.md

 <br>

+:tea: <a href="https://github.com/cmeadowstech/scripts">[scripts]</a> - Website built with Django, Bootstrap, and HTMX.
+Hosted on Fly.io with a PostGres database.

 :blue_book: <a href="https://github.com/cmeadowstech/scripts">[scripts]</a> - A splattering of PowerShell, Python, and IAC of both the work and personal variety.

 :computer: <a href="https://github.com/cmeadowstech/Website">[website]</a> - Originally for the <a href="https://cloudresumechallenge.dev/">Cloud Resume Challenge</a>.
 Currently in the process of converting it over to the Django framework.